An Open Letter to Middle School Teachers: Transitions are BIG for Parents Too.

 Dear Middle School Teachers:

-As a former middle/high school teacher and school coach, I know there is a lot schools do to support students behind the scenes.
+As a former middle/high school teacher and school coach, I know there are a lot of things schools do to support students behind the scenes.
 Much of this hard work isn’t visible to families.
 Even so, it’s evident in the testimonials I hear every day from families who rave about their children’s great experiences in our public schools.
 I can speak from personal experience when I say SF educators are doing an AMAZING job to create a space where kids feel safe, positive and successful!

 I have been an educator for roughly 20 years.
 Nonetheless, my past six years as a public school mom has expanded my understanding of our schools more than I could have expected.
 The largest eye-opener for me has been around school-home communication.
 Even though my experience as an involved parent leader and advocate has been overwhelmingly positive, I have witnessed many missed opportunities in sharing information and partnering with families.